Jaime Pressly: In the media

 In a 2008 interview with Redbook magazine, Pressly credited her success for "lifelong willingness to defy convention."

 Pressly's appearance has often been the subject of media attention.
 She has appeared on several lists for world's most beautiful or sexiest women.
 Her changing looks and style have received noteworthy praise from periodicals such as InStyle.

 In 2000, she became a spokesmodel for Liz Claiborne Cosmetics and advertised the company's fragrance "Lucky You".
 In 2008, she appeared in an infomercial for Susan Lucci's "Youthful Essence" personal microdermabrasion kit, and an advertisement for Axe in 2010.
 She has graced the covers of numerous magazines, including InStyle Weddings, Ocean Drive, Health, Esquire, Redbook, Shape, Stuff, Maxim and Playboy.

 Personal life

 Pressly has revealed in interviews that she briefly struggled with bulimia as a teenager.

-In 1996, she met DJ Eric Calvo, and they started dating in 2004.
+In 2005, she began dating Eric Calvo.
+They were friends for more than nine years prior.
 On May 11, 2007, in Cedars-Sinai Medical Center, Pressly gave birth to their son.
 In November 2008, the couple announced their separation.

 Nine months later, in July 2009, Pressly announced her engagement to entertainment lawyer Simran Singh.
 They married on September 26, 2009, at the Dick Clark estate, on a bluff overlooking the Pacific Ocean.
 On January 21, 2011, Pressly filed for divorce from Singh, citing irreconcilable differences.
+The divorce was finalized in November 2011.